NicoVIII/url-rotation-browser-extension/README.md

 the devcontainer.
 To take the tour run the "CodeTour: Start Tour" command.
 The tour will try to explain the structure of the code to you.
-Please consider giving feedback on this, because it is one of the first times I tried something like that or even provide PRs with improvements <3
+Please consider giving feedback on this, because it is one of the first times I tried something like that, or even provide PRs with improvements <3

 ### Work with the code
 When you want to start working with the code, you can build this project and enter watch mode with `dotnet run watch`.
-After that you can open `about:debugging` in Firefox and add the manifest.json as a temporary extension for testing.
+After that you can open `about:debugging` in Firefox and add the manifest.json in the root of the project as a temporary extension for testing.
 You should consider reloading the extension and maybe option page to see your changes and use the "Inspect" for the extension to see output from the background script.

 ### Commands